-Tension headaches are divided into two main categories — episodic and chronic.
-Episodic tension headaches can last from 30 minutes to a week.
-If your headaches occur 15 or more days a month for at least three months, they’re considered chronic.
+Tension headaches typically get divided into two main categories — episodic and chronic.
+Tension headaches typically last from 30 minutes to a week, while chronic headaches can appear 15 times a month or more and last up to several months.

 Other signs of tension-type headaches include: